Lawmaking procedure in India: Third and the last reading

 Thereafter, the member-in-charge can move that the bill be passed.
 This stage is known as the third reading of the bill.
 At this stage the debate is confined to arguments either in support or rejection of the bill without referring to the details thereof further than that are absolutely necessary.
 Only formal, verbal or consequential amendments are allowed to be moved at this stage.
 In passing an ordinary bill, a simple majority of members present and voting is necessary.
 But in the case of a bill to amend the Constitution, a majority of the total membership of the house and a majority of not less than two-thirds of the members present and voting is required in each house of Parliament.
-If the number of votes in favour and against the bill are tied, then the presiding officer of the concerned house can cast his/her vote, referred to as a casting vote right.
+If the number of votes in favor and against the bill are tied, then the presiding officer of the concerned house can cast his/her vote, referred to as a casting vote right.

 Passing a bill

 If at any time during a meeting of a house there is no quorum, which is a minimum of one-tenth of the total strength of a house, it is the duty of the chairman or speaker, or person acting as such, either to adjourn the house or to suspend the meeting until the quorum is met.
-The bills taken up under legislative power of Parliament are treated as passed provided majority of members present at that time approved the bill either by voting or voice voteIt is also right of a member to demand voting instead of voice vote.
-In case of passing a constitutional amendment bill, two-thirds of the total members present and voted in favour of the bill with more than half of the total membership of a house present and voting in all, is required according to Article 368 of the Constitution.
+The bills taken up under legislative power of Parliament are treated as passed provided majority of members present at that time approved the bill either by voting or voice vote.
+It is also right of a member to demand voting instead of voice vote.
+In case of passing a constitutional amendment bill, two-thirds of the total members present and voted in favor of the bill with more than half of the total membership of a house present and voting in all, is required according to Article 368 of the Constitution.